Yes Ball Games!Watch our webinar

 The huge impact of this erosion on children’s health and wellbeing is only now beginning to be seen, with only one in five children getting the recommended daily physical activity they need to be well – that’s 80% of children not getting this – and 20% of children now leaving primary school obese.
 Children are also increasingly lacking opportunities to socialise outside of school in real life (not on-line), develop independence, problem solve and grow in resilience, as well as the enjoyment of free play with others.

 This loss of children’s right to simply play out wherever they live – in streets, estates and open spaces, for free, on their doorstep, whether they are rich or poor – also impacts more on children living in social housing whose parents have little say over their own outside space (see this 2019 Guardian article ‘Too Poor to Play‘ where poorer children have been deliberately excluded from the formal play space) and on low income families with less ability to ‘compensate’ for this loss with paid-for activities or driving to other spaces.
 We wrote a letter to The Guardian to make this point in response to the article.
+Sadly this article ‘Social housing tenants warned of ‘play ban’ for children in London site’s shared spaces’ from 2022 shows that children from poorer families are still being discriminated against.
+Sometimes this means children being completely banned from playing outside or in internal communal areas where they live, with parents receiving letters saying that noise from their children playing in corridors constitutes a breach of their tenancy agreements.

 The answer – alongside creating a more child-friendly public realm – is to enshrine in law and policy and defend in practice all children’s right to play out where they live.
 Fortunately, there’s a growing international movement working towards this.
 In the UK, this includes many community-based organisations, local play associations and adventure playgrounds and a growing Playing Out network of parents and residents changing things for play where they live.